 - The world is cruel.
 Step out of the glass castle you built in your childhood.
 The world is far more stretched, complex and challenging.So the more closer you are to reality, the easier it becomes to face this world.

 - Embrace change, be flexible but don’t lose yourself.
 So the world is cruel.
 And to survive in the cruel world, you will have to adapt.
 Remember the theory, survival of the fittest?
 Well, apply this theory but not to the extent that you lose yourself.
 Retain you individuality.
-While 99% of the people might reject you, you will still find 1% of them who will accept you.
+While 99% of the people might reject you, you will still find some who will accept you.

 - Long term planning is the thing of the past.
 Do you know when are you going to die?
 No!
 Stop planning where you will be, how you will be, with whom you will be in the next 10, 5, 3, 2 or 1 year.
 Start living in the moment.
 Planning to do everything sometimes results in doing nothing.

 - Set realistic goals.
 You don’t want to wonder around in this world like headless chicken.
 Plan, but plan realistically.
 Create achievable goals and work everyday towards them.
 The joy of working towards a goal far exceeds the joy of achieving it at the end.

 - Become independent.
 So you thought you will survive on your parent’s pocket money forever?
 They have sustained you enough!
 Now go out and make a living for yourself.
 Taste the joy of independence.
 Its really addictive.